-Measure Performance Trend Insight T4A.4 PSD Complaints - Timeliness of Local Resolution +20.1% The force has seen a slight downturn in the timeliness of local resolutions to complaints, with an increase in the average number of days taken to resolve.
-On average in the last 12 months complaints have taken 55.9 days to resolve, compared to the previous average of 46.5 days.
-The upturn is likely attributed to the peak in April 2018.
-However, since April 2018, the trend is relatively stable.
-T4A.5 Stop and Search +24.7% The trend for stop and search is relatively stable in the long term, although recent months have seen uplift in the number of stop and searches conducted.
+Measure Performance Trend Insight T4A.5 Stop and Search +24.7% ~~~~~ The trend for stop and search is relatively stable in the long term, although recent months have seen uplift in the number of stop and searches conducted.
 The force recorded 2,680 stop and searches in the 12 months to January 2019, which represents an increase of 24.7% (531 stop and searches) compared to last year.
 This is a positive direction of travel, with a particular increase in weapons related searches driven by the force's proactive approach to dealing with knife crime.
-T4A.6 Confidence in the police Police & Crime Survey 2018-19 Quarter 2 - January 2019 Wave 6 'top-line' results - respondents were asked how much they agree or disagree that 'taking everything in to account, I have confidence in the police in this area' 47% of respondents agreed with this statement, however a further 26% selected neither agree or disagree and 12% selected don't know.
+T4A.6 Confidence in the police Police &amp; Crime Survey 2018-19 Quarter 2 - January 2019 Wave 6 'top-line' results - respondents were asked how much they agree or disagree that 'taking everything in to account, I have confidence in the police in this area' 47% of respondents agreed with this statement, however a further 26% selected neither agree or disagree and 12% selected don't know.
 14% of respondents disagreed with this statement.